66eli77/front-end-interview-tests/README.md

 Tasks:
 ------

+1. fix the console error that prevents the page from rendering. (tip: data property itself is not reactive, meaning `data: () => ({ myData: myVaule })` if `myVaule` changed, `myData` won't reflect the change)

-1. fix Kelvin to Celsius conversion issue to round to 2 decimal places.
+2. fix Kelvin to Celsius conversion issue to round to 2 decimal places.

-2. fix all widgets displaying the same data issue (reference: https://vuejs.org/v2/guide/components.html#data-Must-Be-a-Function)
+3. fix all widgets displaying the same data issue (reference: https://vuejs.org/v2/guide/components.html#data-Must-Be-a-Function)

-3. fix deleting the correct widget issue (reference: https://vuejs.org/v2/guide/list.html)
+4. fix deleting the correct widget issue (reference: https://vuejs.org/v2/guide/list.html)

 How to set up